 The Introduction of Snapchat Video Marketing

-Snapchat, who are crowned as the holy grail platform for younger video consumers, was relatively new to the social advertising scene.
+Snapchat, who is crowned as the holy grail platform for younger video consumers, was relatively new to the social advertising scene.
 They only launched in 2011, which was considerably later than social advertising giants like Facebook and Twitter.

 They offer several video content types, including: